Autobiography: The classical period: Apologia, oration, confession

 In antiquity such works were typically entitled apologia, purporting to be self-justification rather than self-documentation.
 The title of John Henry Newman's 1864 Christian confessional work Apologia Pro Vita Sua refers to this tradition.

 The historian Flavius Josephus introduces his autobiography Josephi Vita (c.
 99) with self-praise, which is followed by a justification of his actions as a Jewish rebel commander of Galilee.

 The rhetor Libanius (c.
 314–394) framed his life memoir Oration I (begun in 374) as one of his orations, not of a public kind, but of a literary kind that would not be read aloud in privacy.

 Augustine of Hippo (354–430) applied the title Confessions to his autobiographical work, and Jean-Jacques Rousseau used the same title in the 18th century, initiating the chain of confessional and sometimes racy and highly self-critical autobiographies of the Romantic era and beyond.
 Augustine's was arguably the first Western autobiography ever written, and became an influential model for Christian writers throughout the Middle Ages.
 It tells of the hedonistic lifestyle Augustine lived for a time within his youth, associating with young men who boasted of their sexual exploits; his following and leaving of the anti-sex and anti-marriage Manichaeism in attempts to seek sexual morality; and his subsequent return to Christianity due to his embracement of Skepticism and the New Academy movement (developing the view that sex is good, and that virginity is better, comparing the former to silver and the latter to gold; Augustine's views subsequently strongly influenced Western theology).
 Confessions is considered one of the great masterpieces of western literature.

 Peter Abelard's 12th-century Historia Calamitatum is in the spirit of Augustine's Confessions, an outstanding autobiographical document of its period.
+Perhaps even more famous as an autobiography in the 21st century is Monodies written by Guibert de Nogent (c.
+1115).